Are you a compassionate and experienced registered adult nurse looking for a new and rewarding challenge?

 Leeds Teaching Hospitals is committed to our process of redeploying 'at risk' members of our existing workforce to new roles.
 As such, all our job adverts are subject to this policy and we reserve the right to close, delay or remove adverts while this process is completed.
 If you do experience a delay in the shortlisting stage of the recruitment cycle, please bear with us while this process is completed, and contact the named contact if you have any questions.Job descriptionJob responsibilities

-As an experienced nurse the jobholder will assist in co-ordinating activities on the ward or department ensuring effective communication is maintained at all times, providing support to qualified and unqualified nurses within the ward/dept. He/she will play a key role in the assessment of patient care needs and the development, implementation and evaluation of programmes of care.
+As an experienced nurse the jobholder will co-ordinate activities on the ward/dept ensuring effective communication is maintained at all times, providing support to qualified and unqualified nurses within the ward/dept. He/she will play a key role in the assessment of patient care needs and the development, implementation and evaluation of programmes of care.